srivinod1/tomtom-maps-chatbot/ARCHITECTURE.md

-# Multi-Agent TomTom Maps MCP Server Architecture
+# Multi-Agent TomTom Maps System Architecture
+## Google ADK + A2A + MCP Implementation

-This document provides a comprehensive overview of the multi-agent system architecture, implementation details, and design decisions.
+This document provides a comprehensive overview of the multi-agent system architecture following Google ADK best practices with A2A for agent communication and MCP for tool access.

 ## 🏗️ System Overview

-The Multi-Agent TomTom Maps Server implements a hybrid architecture combining:
+The Multi-Agent TomTom Maps System implements a production-ready architecture combining:

+- **Google ADK**: For orchestration, state management, and agent lifecycle
-- **A2A (Agent-to-Agent) Protocol**: For inter-agent communication
+- **A2A (Agent-to-Agent) Protocol**: For standardized inter-agent communication
-- **MCP (Model Context Protocol)**: For internal TomTom API access within Maps Agent
+- **MCP (Model Context Protocol)**: For tool access and external API integration
 - **JSON-RPC**: For frontend to Orchestrator communication

-This provides location-based services through specialized agents with clean separation of concerns.
+This provides location-based services through specialized agents with enterprise-grade separation of concerns, observability, and security.

 ## 🎯 Design Principles

+1. **Google ADK Orchestration**: Centralized task management, routing, budgets, and stop conditions
-1. **A2A Protocol**: Standardized agent-to-agent communication
+2. **A2A Protocol**: Standardized agent-to-agent communication with envelope + payload structure
-2. **MCP Integration**: Internal TomTom API access via MCP within Maps Agent
-3. **Agent Specialization**: Each agent handles specific types of queries
+3. **MCP Tool Access**: External capabilities exposed via MCP servers with schemas
+4. **Agent Specialization**: Single-purpose agents with clear intent and IO schemas
+5. **Memory Management**: Blackboard (episodic) + RAG (semantic) via MCP
+6. **Security & Governance**: Least privilege, supply chain hygiene, audit trails
+7. **Observability**: Per-task tracing, cost tracking, performance monitoring
-4. **Single Frontend Interface**: One JSON-RPC endpoint for frontend
+8. **Single Frontend Interface**: One JSON-RPC endpoint for frontend
-5. **Railway Ready**: Designed for easy deployment on Railway
-6. **Frontend Agnostic**: Works with any frontend that supports HTTP/JSON-RPC

 ## 🏛️ Architecture Diagram